cbillowes/tungstensaurus/docs/quest/choose-language.md

 ### Swift

-Swift is a programming language developed by Apple for building iOS, macOS, watchOS, and tvOS applications.
+Swift, the virtuoso in Apple's coding orchestra, takes the spotlight as a language crafted specifically for the symphony of iOS, macOS, watchOS, and tvOS applications.

-It is known for its safety features, expressive syntax, and performance, providing a modern alternative to Objective-C.
+Known for its safety prowess, expressive syntax, and nimble performance, Swift emerges as the modern maestro, offering a melodious alternative to the classic notes of Objective-C.

-Swift is designed to be easy to read and write, encouraging a clean and concise coding style.
+In the musical notation of coding, Swift scores high with its design for readability and writing ease, conducting an ensemble that encourages a clean and concise coding style.
+It's not just a language; it's the melody that echoes through the sleek Apple devices, creating harmonies in the hands of developers.

 ```swift
 print("Hello, World!")